whistlegraph/aesthetic-computer/README.txt

     - [] color coded words in chat via kidlisp / how to integrate kidlisp?
   - [] Separate README from TODO and make TODO visible in the system to help the conversation along.
-  - [] Give chat messages a UUID / reference number so they can be linked in the TODO.
-Technically this can be a time window query that is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
+  - [] Add pictures to chat.
+  - [] Add deletion of chat messages / better policing.
+     - [] Close chat for certain hours. (suggested by fia)
+     - [] Have an ambient announcement for policing that exists on the periphery of the main activity and is temporal.
   + Done
   - [x] Should you be able to chat after logging out via the "Pre-Authorized" array?
 Seems kinda unsafe, hmm...
 24.05.20.20.54